You are here:

 This website provides an overview of all German research vessels, including their technical data.
 In addition, the current location of the research vessels can be tracked on a live map.

 In this video you can find out more about remotely operated diving robots (ROVs).
 A scientist explains how they work, accompanied by impressive video footage from research missions.
-Available in German only.

 Depending on the research location, different requirements are placed on the research vessels.
 These vary accordingly in size and design.
 Read more about the different research vessels of the Thünen Institute here.